Bosch (company)

-Robert Bosch GmbH (/bɒʃ/; [bɔʃ]), commonly known as Bosch and stylized as BOSCH, is a German multinational engineering and technology company headquartered in Gerlingen, Germany.
+Robert Bosch GmbH (/bɒʃ/; [bɔʃ]), commonly known as Bosch (styled BOSCH), is a German multinational engineering and technology company headquartered in Gerlingen, Baden-Württemberg, Germany.
 The company was founded by Robert Bosch in Stuttgart in 1886.
-Bosch is 94% owned by Robert Bosch Stiftung, a charitable institution.
-Although the charity is funded by owning the vast majority of shares, it has no voting rights and is involved in health and social causes unrelated to Bosch’s business.
+Bosch is 94% owned by the Robert Bosch Stiftung, a charitable institution.
+Although the charity is funded by owning the vast majority of shares, it has no voting rights and is involved in health and social causes unrelated to Bosch's business.

 Bosch's core operating areas are spread across four business sectors: mobility (hardware and software), consumer goods (including household appliances and power tools), industrial technology (including drive and control) and energy and building technology.
+In terms of revenue, Bosch is the largest automotive supplier.